MaxIV-KitsControls/web-maxiv-hdbppviewer/README.md

 * Allow downloading "raw" data
 * Displaying data as a table
 * Manual scaling of Y axes.
+* Rescale the UI when the window size changes

 ### Improvements needed
 * Optimize data readout and processing